mshamaseen/laravel-repositories/docs/Base/Model.md

 Request cache allow you to cache queries results for the current request, it uses the **array** driver to cache the results per each request.

+### Disable Cache

 You can disable caching for the current model by setting the `$requestCacheEnabled` property to false.

+You may totally disable the cache using the setting `disable_cache` in the package's config file.

 ### Runtime cache manipulation